LMoormann/Distributed_Pumpcellars/README.md

 # Distributed_Pumpcellars
-CIF models for the distributed pumpcellars system described in the CASE 2021 paper.
+CIF models for the distributed pump cellars system described in the CASE 2021 paper.

 Compatible with CIF version r9682, downloaded from: http://cif.se.wtb.tue.nl/